-You use accessor methods of the same name as each iterator column to obtain the returned data, as shown in the example in "A Simple Embedded SQLJ Program" on page 3-3.
+You use accessor methods of the same name as each iterator column to obtain the returned data, as shown in the example in "A simple embedded SQLJ program."
 The SQLJ translator uses the iterator column names to create accessor methods.
 Iterator column names are case sensitive; therefore, you must use the correct case when you specify an accessor method.